godalming123/common-assembly/readme.md

     - Symbol rename
     - Symbol picker
     - Refactor code into a seperate function
-  - A way to generate docs based on code comments
+  - A way to generate docs based on code comments (works on an AST)

 # Installation instructions for Windows